ContextMapper/contextmapper.github.io/_docs/generators/mdsl.md

 | Date             | D&lt;string&gt; (no date available in MDSL) |

 <div class="alert alert-custom">
-<strong>Note:</strong> Types in CML are case sensitive.
-For example: If you write "string" instead of "String", you create a new abstract
-data type instead of using the primitive type "String".
+<strong>Note:</strong> Types in CML are case-sensitive.
+For example: If you write "string" instead of "String", you create a new abstract data type instead of using the primitive type "String".
 </div>

-If you declare a method with multiple parameters or refer to an object (such as entity or value object) in CML, we generate a corresponding parameter tree.
-For example the following entity would be mapped to the parameter tree below:
+If you declare a method with multiple parameters or refer to an object (such as Entity or Value Object) in CML, we generate a corresponding [Parameter Tree(https://microservice-api-patterns.org/patterns/structure/representationElements/ParameterTree).
+For example the following entity would be mapped to the (rather flat) parameter tree below:

 CML input:
 ```